rickhull/buildar/README.md

     require 'buildar/tasks'

     Buildar.conf(__FILE__) do |b|
 	  b.name = 'Example'             # optional, inferred from directory
       b.gemspec.version = '1.0'      # required, unless b.use_version_file
 	  b.gemspec.files = ['Rakefile'] # required, unless b.use_manifest_file
+	  b.gemspec.summary = 'Summary'  # required
+	  b.gemspec.author = 'Buildar'   # required
 	end

 	# make sure you have a task named :test, even if it's empty
 	task :test do
 	  # ...
 	end

 That is basically the [minimal Rakefile needed for Buildar to operate](https://github.com/rickhull/buildar/blob/master/examples/minimal.rb).
-However, this would generate a crappy gem full of "FIX" throughout its metadata.
+However, this would generate a skeleton gem not worth building or publishing.

 Dogfood
 -------